-20. See Seals and Turtles on Poipu Beach.
-Have you ever seen seals and turtles?
+Have you ever seen seals and turtles in person?
 If not, then this is your time to see them while you’re in Hawaii, and it’s pretty easy.
 Just stroll along Poipu Beach and you will see a number of beautiful monk seals and huge green sea turtles sleeping in the sand.
 Trust me, you will enjoy the sight.
 But you want to avoid touching or getting too close to them as they are protected by law.

 The below 5 Kauai attractions are from Dani Ward of Diapers in Paradise

-22. Play at Kamalani Playground.
 Within Lydgate Beach State Park, you’ll find the best playground on the island.
-This sprawling, dark wood playground with a gothic feel is a unique place to play on Kauai with toddlers or older kids alike.
+Kamalani Playground is a sprawling, dark wood playground with a gothic feel is a unique place to play on Kauai with toddlers or older kids alike.

-24. Visit a local farmer’s market.
+Visit a local farmer’s market such as the Hale Halawai Farmers’ Market.
 There are several farmer’s markets across the island on varying days, and this is a great way to stock up on the freshest fruits as well as get a glimpse into the everyday lives of the locals.